Selesti/How-We-PHPUnit/README.md

     ]);
 ```

-## Feature Tests
+## Testing Concepts

-They try to keep terminology in Laravel simple, having on 3 categories of tests
+In Laravel try to keep terminology simple, having on 3 categories of tests

 - Feature tests
 - Browser tests